 Pokémon Go became a mammoth success virtually from day one.
 Niantic's blockbuster mobile game creates a mirror of the real world using augmented reality, assisted with smartphones’ cameras and GPS chips.
 This allows players to find, catch and train Pokémon (or Pokémen) in their own neighborhoods.
+There might be 100 new creatures released in December, according to the latest rumor.
 Read all the details about the newest update here.

 October 20: Responding to concerns over safety, Niantic is adding enhanced safety features to the next Pokémon Go update.
 The biggest concern over this augmented reality game is driving while playing Pokémon Go.
 Soon you will no longer be able to play Pokémon Go while in any vehicle.